 Without further ado, here are 7 things I’ve learnt since living in the Netherlands.
 Note: yes they are random as hell.

 1. The English Language Really Is Everywhere

 English is an international language – you know it, you’re amazed by how many people can speak it, but until you leave you don’t realise just how much it’s used.
-The Netherlands has the best English language skills in the world, apart from native English speaking countries of course.
-And that’s actually a fact, not an opinion.
+The Netherlands has some of the best English language skills in the world (for a non-native country).
 The country is very English-friendly, with most places providing an English translation and most of the population at least being able to speak conversational English.
 It makes migrating to the Netherlands much easier than first thought.

 2. Cycling Is the Best Form of Transport

 I’ve never been a good cyclist.
 It took me a LONG time to learn how to ride a bike and I was close to never knowing how to do it when I almost gave up for good as a child.
 I learnt how to ride a bike when I was 10 and I only very rarely went cycling throughout my life.
 Once the bike in the garage rusts or gets pinched, you just don’t do it again.
 That was actually one of the best things about going to a Center Parcs in the UK – everyone would rekindle their love of cycling with flat, easy and safe paths.
 The whole of the Netherlands is like that.

 One of the first things I did was buy myself a bike – a basic black granny bike (omafiets).
 I love how the handles are curved and extend towards you so you are forced to sit upright, then you can have a basket on the front to put your groceries in.
 I actually wrapped mine in plastic flowers ( tacky and cringy I know, but I don’t care. 😉 ).
 Getting used to braking by cycling backwards took a while, but once I’d mastered that my partner and I cycled everywhere and even cycled from one end of the country to the other in only a few short days.